Stéphane MARTIN - PhD in Molecular and Cellular Biology

 Intriguingly, among identified neuronal SUMOylation substrates are several proteins directly implicated in neurological disorders.
 However, despite the recent advances demonstrating the importance of SUMOylation in the brain, little is known about the activity-dependent properties and processes controlling the SUMOylation machinery in neurones.

-To address these issues we investigate the processes that regulate the SUMOylation machinery in neurons and we functionally characterize novel synaptic SUMO substrates using molecular, biochemical and live-imaging techniques.
+To address these issues we investigate the processes that regulate the SUMOylation machinery in neurons and functionally characterize novel synaptic SUMO substrates using molecular, biochemical and live-imaging techniques.

 These data will advance our understanding of how neurones regulate the activity-dependent and synapse-specific SUMOylation of target proteins.
 In addition, the information gained will provide a basis for further studies on the role of SUMOylation in animal models of diseases characterised by synaptic dysfunction.
 In the longer term, these data will inform on strategies that may provide tractable targets for therapeutic intervention.